pcrumley/tristanAutomater/README.md

 ## Known issues for TristanSim class
-Need to add a mask ability to tracked particles.
+Consider switching the trackedLecs/trackedIons objects into a pandas dataframe

+## Known issues for helperFuncs
+There are no helper functions yet.
 Need to add histograms, moments in 1D and 2D.